cloudfoundry/bpm-release/docs/internal/releasing.md

    finished or delivered stories in the
    [bpm tracker project](https://www.pivotaltracker.com/n/projects/2070399).

+2. Make sure the CHANGELOG is up-to-date!

-2. Trigger the appropriate concourse build to bump the semantic version
+3. Trigger the appropriate concourse build to bump the semantic version

    We manage the bpm version through the
    [semantic version resource](https://github.com/concourse/semver-resource).